datt265/Selesta-4portIOcard/README.md

 # Selesta-4portIOcard
-Connected up to 4 sensors to Selesta io card triggering events on the app
+Connect up to 4 sensors to Selesta io card triggering events on the app